 Let me tell you about a funny vacation story involving my Mom.
 We were taking a big family vacation with my Husband, my 2 kids, my Step-Dad Ron and his 2 kids, my Mom and my 2 brothers.
 First of all, that is a lot of people on one trip.
 They had rented a mini van to drive from North Carolina to Orlando with their crew.
 Ron grumbled loudly because he could barely get all the things into the back end that my Mom had packed.
 It was ridiculous how much she thought she needed for 5 days in Florida.
 She had one entire bag that I think she just unloaded the entire medicine cabinet into, just in case.
 Hysterical.
 Let this be your example of how NOT to pack!

-We met Jay and Morpha on our trip to Italy.
-Mark and Jay were full of mischief and jokes and we were often seated near them on bus travel days.
+We met Jay and Morpha on our first trip to Italy.
+My husband and Jay were full of mischief and jokes and we were often seated near them on the bus during travel days.
 It made the ride so much more fun.
-They are world travellers and this was the second leg of their current vacation.
-Morpha was always dressed stylishly and one day we were talking about things and I discovered that she and Jay had travelled with only one suitcase for the both of them.
+They are world travelers and this was the second leg of their current vacation.
+Morpha was always dressed stylishly and one day as we were talking and I discovered that she and Jay had travelled with only one suitcase for the both of them.
 ONE SUITCASE for 2 weeks in Italy following their time in Spain.
 I was amazed, impressed and in awe.
 She was my new hero!
 Mark and I had each packed a suitcase and we had a carry on style shoulder bag that contained all our miscellaneous items.
 I had to find out how she did it.

-Mark and I will never be down to 1 combined suitcase, but I am a much better packer since that trip.
-In addition to tips I get from my friends, I do research on Pinterest and travel blogs.
+Although we will never be down to 1 combined suitcase, I am a much better packer since that trip.
+In addition to the tips I have gotten from my friends, I research packing on Pinterest and other travel blogs.
 There is a lot of great information available for you like Packing Lists, Capsule Wardrobe ideas, and suggestions for helpful items you may want to have for your trip.

 Some brands Cody recommends are Exofficio, Parana, Royal Robbins, Ice Breaker and Smart wool.
 He says that although some of these items may seem a bit pricey to purchase, they are durable, multipurpose items and worth their weight in gold.
 So spend a little up front on these items to save a lot over time.